lab1092/blender-manual_ja/manual/composite_nodes/types/vector.rst

 Map Value node is used to scale, offset and clamp values (value refers to each vector in the set).
 The formula for how this node works is:

+Offs
-- :guilabel:`Offs` will add a number to the input value
+   will add a number to the input value
+Size
-- :guilabel:`Size` will scale (multiply) that value by a number
+   will scale (multiply) that value by a number Min/Max you can set the minimum and maximum numbers to clamp (cut off) the value too.
-- By clicking :guilabel:`Min/Max` you can set the minimum and maximum numbers to clamp (cut off) the value too.
-Min and Max must be individually enabled by :kbd:`Lmb` clicking on the label for them to clamp. :kbd:`shift-Lmb` on the value to change it.
+   Min and Max must be individually enabled by :kbd:`LMB` clicking on the label for them to clamp.
+   :kbd:`Shift-LMB` on the value to change it.

    - If Min is enabled and the value is less than Min, set the ouput value to Min